The Power of Breath

 Stress is also an integral part of our life.
 The term ‘fight or flight’ is commonly called the stress response and is what the body does as it prepares to confront or avoid danger.
-When appropriately invoked, the stress response helps us rise to many challenges (eustress).
-However, trouble starts when this response is constantly provoked by less momentous day-to-day events, such as money woes, traffic jams, job worries, or relationship problems (distress).
+Associated with the sympathetic nervous system, when appropriately invoked, the stress response helps us rise to many challenges (eustress).
+But trouble starts when this response is constantly provoked by less momentous, day-to-day events, such as money woes, traffic jams, job worries, or relationship problems (distress).
 When the body’s stress response is overworked, a buildup of distress is created, leading to serious health concerns such as high blood pressure, increased risk for heart disease, increased susceptibility to colds and other illnesses, as well as chronic anxiety.

 While we can’t avoid all sources of stress in our lives, it is possible to develop healthier ways of responding to stress.
 The first step is learning to consciously breathe deeply.
 Deep breathing also goes by the names of diaphragmatic breathing, abdominal breathing, belly breathing, and paced respiration.

 When you breathe deeply, the air coming in through your nose fully fills your lungs and the lower belly expands.
 For many of us, deep breathing seems unnatural.
 One reason for this may be that our culture correlates attractiveness with a flat tummy.
-This body image has a negative impact on respiration as women and men tend to hold in their stomach muscles which interferes with deep breathing and gradually makes shallow chest breathing seem normal.
+This body image has a negative impact on respiration as people tend to hold in their stomach muscles which interferes with deep breathing and gradually makes shallow chest breathing seem normal.

 Deep abdominal breathing engages the diaphragm, a muscle that separates the chest from the abdomen.
 As you deeply inhale, the diaphragm pulls down, pressing the abdominal organs out of the way to make space for the lungs to fill completely.
 As you exhale, the diaphragm presses upwards, helping to expel carbon dioxide.

 Often it can be difficult to remember to use the breath as a way to manage stress when already feeling stressed.
 One way to develop the breath as a tool is to consciously practice breathing deeply.
 Begin by taking three to five deep, slow belly breaths right now, inhaling and exhaling through the nose.
 Build up to practicing abdominal breathing three times a week, taking three to 10 breaths each time.
-This practice can happen anywhere and at any time — while waiting in line at the store, during your commute, when watching TV, upon first waking in the morning, or when laying down in bed before sleep.
+This practice can happen anywhere and at any time — while waiting in line at the store, during your commute, when watching tv, upon first waking in the morning, or when laying down in bed before sleep.